VentuzTechnology/Ventuz.Extension.prerelease/README.md

 ## Using the API

-A Ventuz extension is basically always a .net assembly that must meet certain requirements:
+A Ventuz extension is basically always a .Net assembly that must meet certain requirements:
 * .Net Class Library
 * .Net Framework 4.8
 * a reference to the current version of `Ventuz.Extension.dll` (found in the installation folder of Ventuz)
 * x64 processor architecture
-* recommended language: C# (others are not tested)
+* recommended language: C# (others have not been tested)
 * assembly must have the file extension `.vx.dll`

-During the development of a VX code (assembly) it is recommended to configure the output folder as described in [Deployment](#deployment) and to set `Ventuz.exe` or `VentuzPresenter.exe` in the Debug Configuration.
+During the development of a VX code (assembly) it is recommended to configure the output folder as described in [Deployment](#deployment) and to set `Ventuz.exe` or `VentuzPresenter.exe` as *host process* in the Debug Configuration ("Start external program").
 Starting the debugger then starts Ventuz (Designer or Runtime) as a host process and debugging runs completely in Microsoft Visual Studio or Visual Studio Code in a very pleasant way.

 Vx code is currently loaded once when the Ventuz process is started.
 Changes to the code therefore require a complete restart of Ventuz or the debugger.
 Edit and Continue is possible, however!
 Unfortunately, .net 4.8 does not allow reloading executable code without a huge performance hit.
 This might change once Ventuz will run on .net 6.
 See [Roadmap](#roadmap)